Bud Rot in Weed: What It is and How to Avoid It

 • Gamma Rays and Cold Plasma Treatment: Irradiation methods, including gamma rays and cold plasma treatments, have emerged as viable options to treat harvested cannabis.

-• Organic Alternatives: For organic producers, especially where irradiation is prohibited, alternatives might include post-harvest exposure to ozone.
+• Organic Alternatives: For organic producers, especially where irradiation is prohibited, alternatives include post-harvest exposure to ozone.
 Although it’s still being studied, it might serve as a viable mold reduction method.

 Is it Safe to Use Cannabis After Salvaging?